Orientation Week 2017

 - Collect your student card

-- Print out your timetable for Week 1 lectures late in the week, as classroom numbers may change throughout the week
+- Print out your timetable for Week 1 lectures late in the week, as classroom numbers may change throughout the week.
+This will be available during Orientation Week.

 There are no formal lectures during Orientation Week.
 This is a week whereby you will complete all the relevant paperwork to register for University, get your student card, go to the different talks that are scheduled throughout the week and go to the many student events arranged by the Students' Union.
 It is a preparatory week and a week which allows you get used to your environment before the lectures begin.
 It is also a key week to meet new people and get to know your class group as these are the people with whom you will be doing projects, taking part in group work and socialising for the next three or four years.
 Relax and take it all in as this year is going to fly by!